KohDingYuan/portfolio/README.md

    <strong>Route Optimization Algorithm</strong>
    <ul>
-       <li>Developed a route optimization algorithm that leveraged Dijkstra's Algorithm and the Google Maps API's live data to address a critical client need and enhance the company's offerings.
-The algorithm incorporated route planning and optimization features to solve the Travelling Salesman problem.</li>
+       <li>Developed a route optimization algorithm that leveraged Dijkstra's Algorithm and the Google Maps API's live data to address a critical client need and enhance the company's offerings.</li>
+	   <li>The algorithm incorporated route planning and optimization features to solve the Travelling Salesman problem.</li>
-       <li>The solution was instrumental in retaining a client who had been considering switching to a competitor due to the lack of such features in our company's offerings.
-This contribution to the client's satisfaction helped solidify their continued business with the company.</li>
+       <li>The solution helped retain a client who had considered switching to a competitor due to lacking such features, contributing to the client's satisfaction and their continued business.</li>
    </ul>

    <strong>National Trade Platform (NTP)</strong>
    <ul>
-       <li>Developed API functions and engineered data transformation processes in collaboration with Singapore Customs and Accenture to integrate the company's solution with the National Trade Platform, a government-sponsored initiative.
-This integration ensured the solution met regulatory standards, enabling clients to access government services and comply with the program's guidelines.</li>
+	   <li>Developed API functions and data transformation processes with Singapore Customs and Accenture to integrate the company's solution with the National Trade Platform.</li>
+	   <li>Integration ensured the solution met regulations, enabling clients to access government services and comply.</li>
-       <li>The successful integration with NTP enhanced the company's competitiveness by providing clients access to government-compliant services, which increased the solution's value proposition and boosted its utilization among clients seeking government-related services.</li>
+	   <li>The NTP integration enhanced the company's competitiveness by providing government-compliant services, increasing the solution's value and utilization among clients seeking such services.</li>
    </ul>

    <strong>Brute Force Attack Detection</strong>
    <ul>
-       <li>Identified a significant performance degradation in the company's SQL server and proactively investigated the database logs, discovering unusual activity originating from an IP address located in a country where the company had no registered clients.
-This discovery prompted the detection of a potential brute force attack.</li>
+       <li>Discovered a significant performance drop in the company's SQL server and investigated the database logs, finding unusual activity from an IP in a country with no registered clients.</li>
-       <li>Traced the suspicious behavior to its source and promptly reported the findings to the supervisor.
-Based on the identified security risk, I provided recommendations to enhance the company's database security measures, which led to improved protection against potential attacks and safeguarded the organization's sensitive data.</li>
+	   <li>Traced anomaly prompted detection of a potential brute force attack and promptly reported findings to the supervisor.</li>
+       <li>Provided recommendations to enhance database security, with actions taken to improve protection against attacks and safeguarding data.</li>
    </ul>

    <strong>Backup Checker</strong>
    <ul>
-       <li>Designed a console application to automate the tedious daily task of backup file monitoring and anomaly detection.
-This solution streamlined the process by identifying discrepancies in backup files, enhancing efficiency and mitigating the risk of overlooked data integrity issues.</li>
+       <li>Developed a console app to automate backup file monitoring and anomaly detection, streamlining the process by identifying discrepancies and enhancing efficiency while mitigating data integrity risks.</li>
    </ul>

    <strong>Memory Leak Identification</strong>
    <ul>
-       <li>After a client’s issue with server performance was misdiagnosed as a memory shortage, they acquired additional RAM, but the problem persisted, leading them to return to the company with dissatisfaction.
-I was brought in to offer a different perspective on the issue.</li>
+       <li>Client's server performance issue was initially misdiagnosed as a memory shortage, leading them to acquire additional RAM, but the problem persisted.</li>
+       <li>Brought in to provide a different perspective on the issue.</li>
-       <li>Hypothesized that the issue was likely caused by a memory leak rather than insufficient memory, which led to an investigation that identified multiple database connections not being properly closed due to poor coding practices.
-This validated my hypothesis and addressed the issue.</li>
+       <li>Hypothesized memory leak, not lack of memory, and identified multiple unclosed database connections due to poor coding - validated hypothesis and resolved issue.</li>
    </ul>
 </details>